Elahdadi/Data-Analyzer/README.md

 # Data-Analyzer
-This repository contains an web application with flask for some data analysis operations such as create charts, calculate standard deviation, variance, etc.
+This repository contains a web application with flask for some data analysis operations such as create charts, calculate standard deviation, variance, etc.